gaia/celestia-tools/README.md

 c) command was accepted, broadcasted to the network and indexed, and the result was success or fail (in which case the reason and only the reason why is displayed, stripping out any irrelevant information).

+# 2) peer-info.sh

-# Script 2) peer-info.sh: bash script to show a daemon's peers, in the format ID@IP:port, followed by whether the peer is outbound or inbound, along with the peer's city according to an API query to an IP location service.
+Bash script to show a daemon's peers, in the format ID@IP:port, followed by whether the peer is outbound or inbound, along with the peer's city according to an API query to an IP location service.